polivecris/polivecris/README.md

 - 👋 Hi, I’m @polivecris
-- 👀 I’m interested in data science, dark matter (dark photons and axions)
+- 👀 I’m interested in dark matter (dark photons and axions), and an incresing interest in data science
 - 🌱 I’m currently learning Python and other tools for data science
 - 📫 How to reach me polivecris@gmail.com